elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

 This directive ignores processing of the following rule or declaration.
-In the next block the whole declaration will be ignored:
+In the next block the whole declaration will be ignored.

 ##### input